Brilliant Beef Tataki

 2. GREAT GREENS & NORI

-Place the shelled edamame beans in salted boiling water for 3-4 minutes until plumped up.
+Place the shelled Edamame Beans in salted boiling water for 3-4 minutes until plumped up.
 Drain on completion.
 Place a pan over high heat.
-When hot, add the nori sheets and fry for 2-3 minutes per side.
+When hot, add the Nori Sheets and fry for 2-3 minutes per side.
 Remove from the pan and set aside.

-3. NOODLES & PAK CHOI
+3. NOODLES & Pak Choi

 Using a shallow bowl, submerge the noodles in boiling water and add a pinch of salt.
 Give them a stir, cover with a plate, and set aside to soak for 6-8 minutes until cooked and glassy.
-Drain on completion and toss through ½ the tataki dressing.
-Separate the leaves of the trimmed pak choi and rinse well.
+Drain on completion and toss through ½ the Tataki Dressing.
+Separate the leaves of the trimmed Pak Choi and rinse well.
 Finely slice the stems and set aside.
 Slice the green, leafy parts in half lengthways, keeping them separate from the stems.

 4. FANCY FILLET